WBBZ (AM)

 WBBZ (1230 kHz, "Newstalk 1230") is an AM radio station licensed to Ponca City, Oklahoma.
-The station broadcasts an news/talk format and is owned by Sterling Broadcasting, LLC.
+The station broadcasts a news/talk format and is owned by Sterling Broadcasting, LLC.

 History

 Federal Communications Commission (FCC) records list WBBZ's "Date First Licensed" as September 9, 1925.
 However, due to the station's complicated history, there are alternate chronologies that trace its founding to either early 1924 or January 1928.

 In early 1924 Noble B. Watson in Indianapolis, Indiana, was issued a license for a new station with the sequentially assigned call letters WBBZ.
-Nobel ceased operating the station in May 1925, and the Department of Commerce, regulators of radio at the time, reported that the station had been deleted.
+Noble ceased operating the station in May 1925, and the Department of Commerce, regulators of radio at the time, reported that the station had been deleted.
 However, Noble sold the station equipment to Charles Carrell of Chicago, Illinois, who on September 9, 1925, received a new station license that retained the WBBZ call letters.